Neerhom/COM3D2.ModLoader/README.md

-Since Sybaris currently isn't able to load any mods via Sybaris/Gamedata folder, this patcher was made to fix that, by giving such functionaly to Mod folder. **.ks files or scripts, are handled by the game in a different manner, which has not been changed for COM3D2, as such they can be loaded from Sybaris/Gamedata!
+Since Sybaris currently isn't able to load any mods via Sybaris/Gamedata folder, this patcher was made to fix that, by giving such functionaly to Mod folder.

+.ks files or scripts, are handled by the game in a different manner, which has not been changed for COM3D2, as such they can be loaded from Sybaris/Gamedata

 This enable loading of any files that game would call from it's .arc files from Mod folder, with exception of .asset_bg files, as code to load them isn't there yet.
 When future update enables loading of .asset_bg files, expect an update to allow loading of them as well.